richardwsnyder/stock-watcher/README.md

 `s` will start an http server on port `8080`.
 This options spawns a goroutine, so you can continue with other options after starting the server.

 `q` to quit the program.

-### Heroku vs local database
-The default will be to attempt to connect to a Heroku database.
-If you are running a lcoal postgres database, uncomment the line

-`db, err := database.Connect(database.Host, database.Port, database.User, database.Password, database.Dbname)`

-And comment out

-`// db, err := database.ConnectHeroku(en.GoDotEnvVariable("HEROKU"))`